Dahrendorf Symposium 2013 to add fresh impetus to the climate debate.

 The Dahrendorf Symposium, which is hosted every two years, is taking place in Berlin.
 Founded in 2011 in the spirit of Lord Ralf Dahrendorf, it aims to challenge entrenched patterns of thought and argument on the future of Europe and to add fresh impetus to the European debate.
-The symposium will be opened by the initiators Helmut K. Anheier, Dean of the Hertie School of Governance, Craig Calhoun, Director of LSE, Bernhard Lorentz, President and CEO of Stiftung Mercator, and Lady Christiane Dahrendorf.
+The symposium will be opened by the initiators Helmut K. Anheier, Dean of the Hertie School, Craig Calhoun, Director of LSE, Bernhard Lorentz, President and CEO of Stiftung Mercator, and Lady Christiane Dahrendorf.

 The Dahrendorf Symposium 2013 is taking place at Akademie der Künste, Pariser Platz 4, 10117 Berlin.

 Media representatives are kindly asked to register at press[at]dahrendorf-symposium[dot]eu or via phone at+49 -030-259 219 113.